Archive for March, 2016

 With all the parts on the bench, clean everything, lube only the parts that need it (like the spring-loaded pin, but not the clutch cylinder), put everything back together, and it should Just Work.

-The screwdriver points out the tab that will eventually engage that black bow-tie doodad:
+The screwdriver points out the tab engaging the black bow-tie doodad:

-The object of the games is to make that tab pivot smoothly around the large flat-head screw under the spring as you press the part that sticks out, so that the clutch will be either completely disengaged or firmly engaged.
+The object of the games is to make the tab pivot smoothly around the large flat-head screw under the spring as you press the part that sticks out, so the clutch will be either completely disengaged or firmly engaged.

-When you get that working, release the brake bands, slide the clutch assembly back on the shaft, reinstall the cover, install the handwheel, install the screw, pop the plastic hub back in, and you’re done!
+When you get it working smoothly, release the brake bands, slide the clutch assembly back on the shaft, reinstall the cover, install the handwheel, install the screw, pop the plastic hub back in, and you’re done!